What is the Venezuelan Cuatro?

 The Cuatro is a four-string instrument originating in the northern areas of South American and the Caribbean.
 Many instruments have four strings, but this one has some very specific characteristics as far as how it looks and how it is played.
 The first characteristic we can pinpoint on the Cuatro is the pickguard or fingerboard which covers the top half of the instrument.
 Typically this is made with a different kind of wood and it gives the instrument a distinctive look to it.

 Shape and Size of a Venezuelan Cuatro String Instrument

 How about the size of the Cuatro?
-Well, its not as small as a Ukulele and not as big as a guitar, but the sound of the instrument makes it seem as if it is a heavy weight as it has a very rich sound.
+Well, it is not as small as a Ukulele and not as big as a guitar, but the sound of the instrument makes it seem as if it is a heavyweight as it has a very rich sound.
 The instrument can be played very comfortably either standing up with no strap or sitting down.
 We will take you through all of the different parts of the Cuatro, the music of origin and where it is currently played.

 This musical instrument has captivated a lot of people globally.
 If you’re interested in learning how to play it, TuCuatro has made available a variety of free courses and lessons so we can help spread the knowledge on how to play a Cuatro to many other countries, besides Venezuela, Colombia and the Caribbean Islands.